What Is the UK Modern Slavery Act & How to Comply with It

 One of the requirements is that companies perform appropriate due diligence within their supply chain risk management processes.

+In the supply chain (the flow of goods and services from businesses and locations), there are many opportunities for modern slavery violations to occur.
 By performing due diligence, the pressure is put on the companies to prove that they are taking all necessary steps to identify and prevent any incidences of modern slavery in their operations and supply chains.

 In fact, the Joint Committee on Human Rights of the UK Parliament published a report recommending that “reporting on due diligence for all human rights” be mandatory for large companies.
-This includes having a process for monitoring and enforcing consequences if a company is found to be non-compliant.
+This includes having a process for monitoring and enforcing consequences if a company is found to be noncompliant.

 The world is watching and further demanding that large companies uphold professional business conduct.